imclean557/file_upload_options/README.txt

 Also supports file uploads via REST which use FileUploadResource.

-Only file fields are supported at this stage.
+File and image fields are supported.

 To use, install and go to Admin -> Config -> Media -> File Upload Options to configure.